• Skip to primary navigation

 Why bubble foam is a stand out from the sensory crowd

-Here are some other amazing sensory materials to try:
+Here are some other amazing sensory activities to try:

 The materials for bubble foam: soap, coloring, a jar of water, and a blender.